Alee14/AleeBot/README.md

   <li>Quotes</li>
 </ul>
 <h1>Reporting issues/pull request/request a feature</h1>
-<p>If you want to help do a pull request, also submit a problem/suggestion to issues.</p>
+<p>If you want to help.
+Do a pull request and also submit a problem/suggestion to the issues tab.</p>
 <h1>Contributors</h1>
 <p>Here's the list of people who helped me with AleeBot for discord servers</p>
 <ul>